Dr. Meadow Schroeder

 Welcome.

 I am an Associate Professor in School and Applied Child Psychology (SACP) and the Graduate Program Director for Educational Psychology.
 I have experience coordinating blended (online and on-campus) programs in school and counselling psychology and currently teach in online and face-to-face formats.
 In my clinical work, I am interested in the assessment of adults and ADHD.
 My research interests fall within two areas.
-First, preparing students for the transition to postsecondary learning.
-This includes the fostering of self-regulated learning (e.g., coping, motivation, self-efficacy, metacognition) and identifying the needs of students with disabilities (e.g., learning disabilities, ADHD, autism spectrum disorder).
-Second, issues with formal cognitive and academic assessment such as effective teaching practices for graduate students and assessment with diverse populations (i.e., Indigenous students).
+First, supporting students with disabilities in the classroom.
+This includes preparing students for the transition to postsecondary learning, fostering self-regulated learning (e.g., coping, motivation, self-efficacy, metacognition) and identifying the learning needs of students.
+Second, issues with formal cognitive and academic assessment such as ethical practice and identification of learning disabilities.

 Research